Copperweld: LTV

 In 1999, Cleveland, Ohio-based LTV Steel acquired Copperweld Corporation from Imétal for $650 million, and the subsidiary became known as LTV Copperweld.
 At that time, the company was the largest producer of structural steel tubing in North America with 23 plants and employing 3,500 people.
 But LTV was drowning in debt, and at the end of 2000, LTV, along with 48 subsidiaries, including Copperweld, filed voluntary petitions for relief under Chapter 11 of the U.S. Bankruptcy Code.

 Under the order of conservators, LTV's various subsidiaries were sold off.
 But because the LTV Copperweld division maintained profitable operations throughout LTV's bankruptcy proceeding, it was able to secure separate debtor-in-possession financing through GE Commercial Finance.
 In late 2003, LTV Copperweld emerged from bankruptcy.

 Dofasco

-Dofasco (today a division of Arcelor Mittal) acquired most of the LTV Copperweld assets, including 50% of the bimetallic wire division, which would in turn be sold to a private investor David S. Jones for $14.2 million in 2006 and operated as Copperweld Bimetallics LLC.
+Dofasco (today a division of Arcelor Mittal) acquired most of the LTV Copperweld assets, including 50% of the bimetallic wire division, which would in turn be sold to a North Carolina businessman David S. Jones for $14.2 million in 2006 and operated as Copperweld Bimetallics LLC.
 It was the only division of the previous conglomerate to continue to operate under the Copperweld name, and kept the established brand as a registered trademark for its copper-clad steel conductors.